jina-ai/jina/docs/fundamentals/architecture-overview.md

 {ref}`Executor <executor>` and {ref}`Flow <flow>` are the two fundamental concepts in Jina.

-The figure below shows details on how `Flow` and `Executor` abstractions translate into concrete entities, providing all the serving and scaling features of Jina.
+The figure below shows details on how the Flow and Executor abstractions translate into concrete entities, providing all the serving and scaling features of Jina.